zdravkov/kendo-docs/api/dataviz/stock-chart.md

 Reverses the axis direction -
 categories are listed from right to left and from top to bottom.

+### categoryAxis.select `Object`

+The selected axis range.
+If configured, axis selection will be enabled.

+** Available only for vertical axes **

+The range units are:

+#### *Generic axis*
+Category index (0-based)

+#### *Date axis*
+Date instance or date string (yyyy/MM/dd HH:mm:ss)

+### categoryAxis.select.from `Object`

+The lower boundary of the selected range.

+### categoryAxis.select.to `Object`

+The upper boundary of the selected range.

+*Note*: The specified index (date) is not included in the selected range unless the axis is justified.
+In order to select all categories specify a value larger than the last index (date).

+### categoryAxis.select.min `Object`

+The minimum value that is selectable by the user.

+### categoryAxis.select.max `Object`

+The maximum value that is selectable by the user.

+*Note*: The specified index (date) is not included in the selected range unless the axis is justified.
+In order to select all categories specify a value larger than the last index (date).

 ### categoryAxis.title `Object`

 The title of the category axis.